 TAPPING INTO REGIONAL PARK & RIDE EXPRESS SERVICE

-The project taps into the existing US 290 and IH-10 Katy Freeway HOV lanes, allowing employees to use Park and Ride lots along these corridors to the Northwest Transit Center.
-In addition, Uptown Houston will construct a Uptown Transit Center which will tap into the existing Southwest Freeway HOV lanes and the Westpark Tollway, allowing employees to use Park and Ride lots along these corridors to the Uptown Transit Center.
-A unique Uptown bus will take riders to Post Oak Boulevard from these locations.
+METRORapid taps into the existing US 290 and IH-10 Katy Freeway HOV lanes, allowing employees and visitors to use Park and Ride lots along these corridors to reach the Northwest Transit Center.
+In addition, the Westpark / Lower Uptown Transit Center taps into the existing I-69 Southwest Freeway HOV lanes and the Westpark Tollway, allowing employees to use Park and Ride lots along these corridors to the Westpark / Lower Uptown Transit Center.
+METRORapid will take riders to Post Oak Boulevard from these locations.

 Park and Ride Lots